-Our Model Risk Office validates the models that we employ to assess and analyze our market risk exposures as well as the related model documentation to ensure the appropriate use of the models.
+Model Risk Office validates our market risk models and reviews related model documentation to ensure the appropriate use of the models.
 The Model Validation Group, a part of the Model Risk Office, validates and monitors our VaR and SVaR models.
-For additional information, refer to "MD&A-Critical Accounting Policies and Estimates-Fair Value" in our 2020 Form 10-K.
+For additional information on our model validation policies, refer to "MD&A-Critical Accounting Policies and Estimates-Fair Value" in our 2020 Form 10-K.